Kabaw Valley: Communities

-At the north end of the valley, lies the Manipuri town of Humine, with the first Burmese town being Zedi.
+At the northernmost end of the valley, lies the Manipuri villages of Huimine and Phaikoh in Kamjong district, with the first Burmese town being Zedi.

-Moreh, India is the border town in the Manipur, India side while Tamu is in Myanmar.
+Moreh is the border town in Manipur, India while Tamu is in Myanmar.
 Both are being referred to as the twin border towns of trade in the border region.

+In the Chandel district, numerous settlements are present along the border in the valley such as the villages of TS Laijang, Changpol, T. Nampao, Molcham, New Samtal, L. Jangnompha etc.